abdallahalseddek/Practical-Web-Database-Design/README.md

 In the end, the author addresses advanced database features
 - Sub-Queries
 - Stored Procedures and Triggers
-- Database Tuning
+- Database Performance Tuning
-- Types of Index
+- Types of Indexes, and Indexes best practices.
 - Managing Concurrency: Locking and Transactions. <br>

 Also, Book Authors address two main chapters about Database Security and Maintenance.